How to Make a Vignette like a Pro

 Wood bowl vignette filled with sea shells and glass balls.Photo by Pottery Barn.

-Sculptural objects - A lamp, (to add height and light) vase, ornamental garden sculpture, (the more weathered, the better!) pottery, metal sculpture.
+Sculptural objects - A lamp, (to add height and light) vase, a weathered ornamental garden sculpture, pottery, metal pieces with a patina.

 A stack of books is a great way to elevate an object in a vignette.A stack of books is a great way to elevate objects.